 Rough-to-touch skin patches

 Stress is often the cause of these red and slightly uneven-feeling patches on your skin.
 While suffering something like this temporarily is nothing to worry about, if you notice these patches recurring it could be that you have psoriasis.
+There are different types of psoriasis, including plaque psoriasis, the most common type, nail psoriasis, and inverse psoriasis, which creates red, sore skin in places where you have skin in contact with skin – behind your knees, for instance.

 Psoriasis is a skin condition where skin cells aren’t shed as they usually are, leading to a build up of dead skin cells, redness and itchiness in the affected area.